bigbomaks/azuredevops/README.md

 # azuredevops
-Everyday usefull resources and Command related related to Azure
+Everyday usefull resources and Commands related related to Azure